jthuraisamy/DIRT/README.md

 2. Place `kldbgdrv.sys` (found with WinDbg) in the same directory as `DIRT.exe`.
 3. Run `DIRT.exe > output.csv` with administrative privileges.

+Below is some sample output to know what to expect:

 ![](https://i.imgur.com/lTefDUR.png)

 ## Authors